CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 All examples from the Manual are under Joining Vowels with Vowels.

-Omit A and O before M and N. See General Rules.

 A on the line is *a*.
 A raised is *and*.
 ![and raised, manual](assets/manual-bits/a-above-and-m015.png)